AstroHuntsman/huntsman-drp/docs/source/deployment.rst

 and the host machine.
 This is accomplished by mounting the archive directory into the containers.
 The archive directory is intended to contain all data products produced by the DRP, including master calibration files and reduction outputs.
-The location of the archive directory on the host machine is specified in the .env file.
+The location of the archive directory on the host machine is specified in the ``.env`` file.

 Logs
 ====

-The log directory is mapped into the docker containers using the environment variable specified in the .env file.
+The log directory is mapped into the docker containers using the environment variable specified in the ``.env`` file.
 However, it is often more convenient to work with the docker logs directly.
-For example, to follow the logs from the running `hunts-calib-maker` service, do:
+For example, to follow the logs from the running `zhunts-calib-maker`` service, do:

 .. code-block:: console